-Shadow memory read and write transactions are identical to those for EEPROM.
-Instead of addressing to the EEPROM extended address, address the shadow extended addresses, which are located at an offset of 0x40 above the EEPROM.
-For all addresses, refer to the EEPROM and Shadow Register Table.
+Shadow memory Read and Write transactions are identical to those for EEPROM.
+Instead of addressing to the EEPROM extended address, one must address to the Shadow Extended addresses, which are located at an offset of 0x40 above the EEPROM.
+Refer to the EEPROM table for all addresses.